 The form of Vitamin B12 which the body uses to regenerate SAM-e is called MethylCobalamine (sometimes called MethylB12 for short).
 Other forms of B12 must first be converted to MethylCobalamine before methylation can proceed.

 The form of Folate needed by the body to regenerate SAM-e is called by several different names but a common name is L-5-MethylTetraHydroFolate (often abbreviate MTHF for short).
 This active form of Folate is formed by an enzyme known as MethyleneTetraHydroFolate Reductase (often abbreviated MTHFR).
 This enzyme and the DNA genes which code for its formation in the body are the subject of much attention and some controversy.
 This is due to the fact that gene variants or pre-existing mutations are very common in the population and result in a slower rate of formation of MTHF (active folate).
-The best known gene variant which is quite common is the variant known as MTHFR C677T.
-In some human populations it can occur in over 40% of individuals.
+The best-known gene variant which is quite common is the variant known as MTHFR C677T.
+In some human populations, it can occur in over 40% of individuals.
 You can see that methylation imbalance is quite common.

 Depending on the availability of MethylB12 and MTHF in our cells the formation of SAM-e may be going too fast (a condition sometimes referred to as OverMethylation) or too slow (UnderMethylation).
 Either condition is associated with observable symptoms and signs.
 Methylation like in Goldilocks and the three bears is best when it is neither too fast nor too slow but “just right”.

-The form of Folate known as Folic acid refers to a synthetic (manmade) form which is not useful to the cell unless it is converted to the active form.
+The form of Folate known as Folic acid refers to a synthetic (manmade) form that is not useful to the cell unless it is converted to the active form.
 Synthetic Folic acid is an additive in many foods and vitamins.
 For individuals who lack the ability to convert synthetic folic acid to the active form properly, folic acid can be a liability and may block the function of the active form.
 There is currently a movement to eliminate the addition of synthetic folic acid for this reason.

 We know that over half of the SAM-e generated in the Methionine Cycle goes to the formation of two molecules- choline and creatine.
 Since so much of our SAM-e is used up making these two vital molecules, it makes sense that providing choline and creatine can free up SAM-e for other important methylation steps.

 Methylation is a very important piece of our metabolic puzzle and plays a critical role in our normal physiology.
 Methylation plays a key role in normal aging, health maintenance, and recovery from disease.
 Learning to optimize your methylation process appears to be important in achieving true health, sustained wellness, and long life.
-Dr. Wally Taylor at Texas Integrative Medicine understands the importance of a balanced and normally functioning methylation system in the body and has experience in the evaluation and treatment of methylation disorders.
+Dr. Wally Taylor at Forum Health Austin understands the importance of a balanced and normally functioning methylation system in the body and has experience in the evaluation and treatment of methylation disorders.
 Call Dr. Taylor’s Austin, Texas office at 512-800-5309 if you have questions or to arrange for an appointment.